 ‘And you guys, too.
 I’ve been waiting all day for this.’
 He took a short sip from his beer.

-‘I see Karen gave a leave pass tonight?’
+‘I see Hannah gave a leave pass tonight?’
 Vic asked.

 ‘I’m yours as long as you’ll have me.
 Actually, I think she’s going out with Tess tonight, we were out last night so that’s normal.
 It’s ok though, we’re heading out tomorrow for the opening of Yuri’s new exhibition.’

 ‘That’s just how I roll these days.
 It can’t all be beers with the boys.’

 ‘Then we’re glad you could grace us with your presence,’ Adam said.